d2l-ai/d2l-zh/chapter_natural-language-processing/embedding-training.md

  {
   "name": "stdout",
   "output_type": "stream",
-  "text": "epoch 1, time 3.53s, train loss 0.30\nclosest tokens to \"chip\": flaws, intel, microprocessor, microprocessors, displayed, compact, laptop, high-end, convex, tax-loss\nepoch 2, time 3.53s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\nepoch 3, time 3.55s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\nepoch 4, time 3.49s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\nepoch 5, time 3.83s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\n"
+  "text": "epoch 1, time 4.88s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\nepoch 2, time 4.43s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\nepoch 3, time 4.46s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\nepoch 4, time 5.17s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\nepoch 5, time 4.40s, train loss nan\nclosest tokens to \"chip\": <unk>, N, years, old, will, join, the, board, as, a\n"
  }
 ]
 ```